 Many Catholics and other Christians accept this at first glance.
 After all, Arabic-speaking Christians, including Eastern Catholics such as Maronites and Melkites (but not Copts), use the Arabic word Allah for the God of Israel.
 However, it does not take long to discover the differences.

 Islam Sees No Holy Trinity

 The Catholic Church is centered on the Holy Trinity, with its doctrine of homoousios, that the three divine persons are all the same spiritual substance Jn 10:30, one God!
-By contrast, the Quran’s view of Christianity is centered on the Arian heresy, homoousios, similar substances.
+By contrast, the Quran’s view of Christianity is centered on the Arian heresy, homoiousios, similar substances.
 Muhammad has Allah ask Rabbi Yeshua, “O Jesus the son of Mary!
 Didst thou say unto men, worship me and my mother as gods in derogation of Allah?”
 5:116 (5:116).
 The Quran understands the Christian idea of the Holy Trinity as three gods: Allah, Jesus, and Mary!
 The rest of this Quran verse has Rabbi Yeshua denying that he and Mary are divine persons.

 It would seem simple enough to point out to a devout Muslim that Christians understand the Holy Trinity to be one God, not three separate gods.
 But remember that the Quran is their constant reference standard.
 Most Muslims point out that 5:116 doesn’t mention the Trinity and so does not refer to it.
 They usually continue by criticizing Christian worship of Rabbi Yeshua as deifying a man and therefore polytheism.
-They also point out Protestant critiques of the Church veneration of Mary as evidence that we also worship Mary as divine.
+They also point out Protestant critiques of Catholic veneration of Mary as evidence that we also worship Mary as divine.